 Many parents choose Papplewick for its extraordinary hit rate to the big boarding schools.
 Eton takes the largest number of leavers, with Harrow and Winchester a close second and third.
 Others go to Wellington, Bradfield, Radley, Tonbridge and St Edwards, Oxford.

-Every year, boys win a hefty number of academic, art and all-round scholarships to senior schools (eight in 2019, plus five exhibitions).
+Every year, boys win a hefty number of academic, art and all-round scholarships to senior schools.
 A King’s Scholarship to Eton is an almost annual occurrence.

 Unsurprisingly for an all-boys prep, sport is huge.
 Football kicks off Michaelmas term, with rugby taking over after half-term and continuing through to Easter.